 On my days off I get chance to have a go on the iPad – I have a special bear-adapted keyboard to get round the paw issue.
 There are all sorts of useful tips and information which I can then pass on to readers in the ‘Born to Knit’ email newsletter.
 If you’d like read them just pop your name and email at the bottom of any page.
 There’s only one a month and I am told you can unsubscribe at any time… whatever that means!

-If you’re new to ‘Born to Knit’ I look forward to meeting you when you visit us, and seeing you again soon if you’re a regular customer.
+If you’re new to ‘Born to Knit’ I look forward to meeting you when you visit us for a workshop, and seeing you again soon if you’re a regular customer.

-Contact me on email@example.com and do take one of my business cards next time you call in – apparently most bears don’t have those either…
+Contact me on email@example.com and do take one of my business cards next time you see me – apparently most bears don’t have those either…

 It all goes to show that having non-opposable thumbs needn’t be a bar to making your mark!